davorg/dmp/chapters/appendix-a.md

 The following functions are called on a valid database handle.

-* $dbh->selectrow_array($statement [, \%attr [, @bind_values]]) Combines the prepare, execute, and fetchrow_array functions into one function call.
+* `$dbh->selectrow_array($statement [, \%attr [, @bind_values]])` Combines the prepare, execute, and fetchrow_array functions into one function call.
 When it is called in a list context it returns the first row of data returned by the query.
 When it is called in a scalar context it returns the first field of the first row.
 See the separate functions for more details on the parameters.

-* $dbh->selectall_arrayref($statement [, \%attr [, @bind_values]]) Combines the prepare, execute, and fetchall_arrayref functions into a single function call.
+* `$dbh->selectall_arrayref($statement [, \%attr [, @bind_values]])` Combines the prepare, execute, and fetchall_arrayref functions into a single function call.
 It returns a reference to an array.
 Each element of the array contains a reference to an array containing the data returned.
 See the separate functions for more details on the parameters.

-* $dbh->prepare($statement [, \%attr]) Prepares an SQL statement for later execution against the database and returns a statement handle.
+* `$dbh->prepare($statement [, \%attr])` Prepares an SQL statement for later execution against the database and returns a statement handle.
 This handle can later be used to invoke the execute function.
 Most database drivers will, at this point, pass the statement to the database to ensure that it compiles correctly.
 If there is a problem, prepare will return undef.

-* $dbh->do($statement, \%attr, @bind_values) Prepares and executes an SQL statement.
+* `$dbh->do($statement, \%attr, @bind_values)` Prepares and executes an SQL statement.
 It returns the number of rows affected (–1 if the database driver doesn’t support this) or undef if there is an error.
 This is useful for executing statements that have no return sets, such as updates or deletes.

-* $dbh->commit, $dbh->rollback Will commit or rollback the current database transaction.
+* `$dbh->commit`, `$dbh->rollback` Will commit or rollback the current database transaction.
 They are only effective if the AutoCommit attribute is set to 0.

-* $dbh->disconnect Disconnects the database handle from the database and frees any associated memory.
+* `$dbh->disconnect` Disconnects the database handle from the database and frees any associated memory.

-* $dbh->quote Applies whatever transformations are required to quote dangerous characters in a string, so that the string can be passed to the database safely.
+* `$dbh->quote` Applies whatever transformations are required to quote dangerous characters in a string, so that the string can be passed to the database safely.
 For example, many database systems use single quotes to delimit strings so that any apostrophes in a string can cause a syntax error.
 Passing the string through the quote function will escape the apostrophe in a database-specific manner.

 ### Database handle attributes

 The following attribute can be accessed through a database handle.

-* $dbh->{AutoCommit} Set to a Boolean value which determines whether or not each statement is committed as it is executed.
+* `$dbh->{AutoCommit}` Set to a Boolean value which determines whether or not each statement is committed as it is executed.
 The default value is 1, which means that it is impossible to roll back transactions.
 If you want to be able to roll back database changes then you must change this attribute to 0.

 ### Functions called on a statement handle

 The following functions are all called via a valid statement handle.

-* $sth->bind_param($p_num, $bind_value[, $bind_type]) Used to bind a value to a placeholder in a prepared SQL statement.
+* `$sth->bind_param($p_num, $bind_value[, $bind_type])` Used to bind a value to a placeholder in a prepared SQL statement.
 Placeholders are marked with the question mark character (?).
-The $p_num parameter indicates which placeholder to use (placeholders are numbered from 1) and the $bind_values is the actual data to use.
+The `$p_num` parameter indicates which placeholder to use (placeholders are numbered from 1) and the $bind_values is the actual data to use.
 For example:

-	my %data = (LON => 'London', MAN => 'Manchester', BIR =>
+	my %data = (LON => 'London', MAN => 'Manchester', BIR => 'Birmingham');
-	'Birmingham');
-	my $sth = $dbh->prepare('insert into city (code, name) values (?, ?)');
+	my $sth = $dbh->prepare('insert into city (code, name) values (?,?)');
 	foreach (keys %data) {
 	$sth->bind_param(1, $_);
 	$sth->bind_param(2, $data{$_});
 	$sth->execute;
 	}

-* $sth->bind_param_inout($p_num, \\$bind_value, $max_len [, $bindtype]) Like bind_param but it also enables variables to be updated by the results of the statement.
+* `$sth->bind_param_inout($p_num, \\$bind_value, $max_len [, $bindtype])` Like `bind_param` but it also enables variables to be updated by the results of the statement.
 This function is often used when the SQL statement is a call to a stored procedure.
 Note that the $bind_value must be passed as a reference to the variable to be used.
 The $max_len parameter is used to allocate the correct amount of memory to store the returned value.

-* $sth->execute([@bind_values]) Executes the prepared statement on the database.
+* `$sth->execute([@bind_values])` Executes the prepared statement on the database.
 If the statement is an insert, delete, or update then when this function returns, the insert, delete, or update will be complete.
 If the statement was a select statement, then you will need to call one of the fetch functions to get access to the result set.
 If any parameters are passed to this function, then bind_param will be run for each value before the statement is executed.

-* $sth->fetchrow_arrayref, $sth->fetch (fetch is an alias for fetchrow_arrayref) Fetches the next row of data from the result set and returns a reference to an array that holds the data values.
+* `$sth->fetchrow_arrayref`, `$sth->fetch` (fetch is an alias for `fetchrow_arrayref`) Fetches the next row of data from the result set and returns a reference to an array that holds the data values.
 Any NULL data items are returned as undef.
 When there are no more rows to be returned, the function returns undef.

-* $sth->fetchrow_array Similar to fetchrow_arrayref, except that it returns an array containing the row data.
+* `$sth->fetchrow_array` Similar to `fetchrow_arrayref`, except that it returns an array containing the row data.
 When there are no more rows to return, fetchrow_array returns an empty array.

-* $sth->fetchrow_hashref Similar to fetchrow_arrayref, except that it returns a hash containing the row data.
+* `$sth->fetchrow_hashref` Similar to fetchrow_arrayref, except that it returns a hash containing the row data.
 The keys of the hash are the column names and the values are the data items.
 When there are no more rows to return, this function returns undef.

-* $sth->fetchall_arrayref Returns all of the data from a result set at one time.
+* `$sth->fetchall_arrayref` Returns all of the data from a result set at one time.
 The function returns a reference to an array.
 Each element of the array is a reference to another.
 Each of these second-level arrays represents one row in the result set and each element contains a data item.
 This function returns an empty array if there is no data returned by the statement.

-* $sth->finish Disposes of the statement handle and frees up any memory associated with it.
+* `$sth->finish` Disposes of the statement handle and frees up any memory associated with it.

-* $sth->bind_col($column_number, \\$var_to_bind) Binds a column in a return set to a Perl variable.
+* `$sth->bind_col($column_number, \\$var_to_bind)` Binds a column in a return set to a Perl variable.
 Note that you must pass a reference to the variable.
 This means that each time a row is fetched, the variable is automatically updated to contain the value of the bound column in the newly fetched row.
 See the code example under bind_columns for more details.

-* $sth->bind_columns(@list_of_refs_to_vars) Binds each variable in the list to a column in the result set (the first variable in the list is bound to the first column in the result set, and so on).
+* `$sth->bind_columns(@list_of_refs_to_vars)` Binds each variable in the list to a column in the result set (the first variable in the list is bound to the first column in the result set, and so on).
 Note that the list must contain references to the variables.
 For example:

 	my ($code, $name);
 	my $sth = $dbh->prepare(‘select code, name from city’);